spotlightpa/poor-richard/content/news/2021-12-22-SPLMAPTOOL.md

 no-index = false
 published = 2021-12-22T05:00:42-05:00
 slug = "pennsylvania-redistricting-house-senate-districts-lookup-tool"
-title = "Pa. redistricting maps: Search now to see your old and new legislative districts" topics = ["Redistricting"]
+title = "Pa. redistricting maps: Search now to see your old and new political districts" topics = ["Redistricting"]
 +++

 <i>This article is part of a yearlong reporting project focused on redistricting and gerrymandering in Pennsylvania.
 It is made possible by the support of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> members and </i><a href="https://votebeat.org/"><i>Votebeat</i></a><i>, a project focused on election integrity and voting access.</i>

-A Pennsylvania redistricting panel has approved final state House and Senate maps, and the new districts could fundamentally reshape the legislature.
+After several delays, Pennsylvania is one step closer to finalizing its political districts.

-The maps were <a href="https://www.spotlightpa.org/news/2021/12/pennsylvania-redistricting-state-house-senate-maps/">drafted and given initial approval</a> in December by the Legislative Reapportionment Commission, a five-person panel made up of the four top legislative leaders from both major parties and a nonpartisan chair selected by the Pennsylvania Supreme Court.
+The Pennsylvania Supreme Court on Feb.
+23 selected a new congressional map that closely resembles the current one, with the partisan makeup of the state’s delegation unlikely to change dramatically.
+These districts are final.

-The panel voted 4-1 in February to approve final versions of the maps, though they are likely to face further scrutiny.
-Anyone can bring a challenge to either map directly to the state Supreme Court over the next 30 days, which, based on Republican opposition to the state House map, is expected to happen.
+In a separate process, a redistricting panel earlier in the month approved final state House and Senate maps that could fundamentally reshape the legislature.
+The boundaries are still subject to legal challenges.

 <script src="https://viz-redistricting-2020.data.spotlightpa.org/embed.js" defer></script><div data-spl-interactive="viz-redistricting-2020"></div><small><a href="https://viz-redistricting-2020.data.spotlightpa.org">Click here if you have trouble loading this map</a></small>